ClimbsRocks/xarm_ros/ReadMe.md

 Gazebo ROS Control: <http://gazebosim.org/tutorials/?tut=ros_control>

 ## 2.3 Download the 'table' 3D model
-   In Gazebo simulator, navigate through the model database for 'table' item, drag and place the 3D model inside the virtual environment.
+&ensp&enspIn Gazebo simulator, navigate through the model database for 'table' item, drag and place the 3D model inside the virtual environment.
 It will then be downloaded locally, as 'table' is needed running the demo.

 # 3. Usage of ROS package 'xarm_robot'

 ## 3.1 Create a catkin workspace, if you have already done this, skip and move on to next part.
-   follow the instructions in [this page](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) Please note that this readme instruction assumes the user continues to use '~/catkin_ws' as directory of the workspace.
+   Follow the instructions in [this page](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) Please note that this readme instruction assumes the user continues to use '~/catkin_ws' as directory of the workspace.

 ## 3.2 Obtain the package